Tokyo to Nagano, Tokyo to Myoko, Tokyo to Nozawa

 You do not need a JR Rail Pass if you are only travelling Tokyo to Nagano then onto to Myoko Kogen, Nozawa Onsen, or one of the others resorts in Niigata or Nagano.
-A far better choice is the JR East Pass which can be used for five non-consecutive days in a 2 week period.
-These can be bought at the offices listed above (you DO NOT need to buy it beforehand) or you can now purchase a JR East Pass exchange voucher via the internet.
-However make sure to check the exchange rate first – it may be much cheaper to buy at the airport.
+A far better choice is one of the JR East Passes which can be used for five non-consecutive days in a 2 week period.
+These can be bought at the offices listed above (you DO NOT need to buy it beforehand) or you can now purchase a JR Pass exchange voucher via the internet.
+However please be aware that the last leg from Nagano to Myoko-Kogen is a private line and not covered by the pass.

 JR EAST INFO LINE